9track/FlashFloppy-wiki/Home.md

 - Compatible with the HxC ecosystem: Autoboot and Indexed modes supported, and HFE image files.

 FlashFloppy is Free and Open-Source Software.
-It maybe freely modified and redistributed, but please read the [more detailed terms](Redistribution).
+It may be freely modified and redistributed, but please read the [more detailed terms](Redistribution).

 Please read [here](Donations) if you wish to donate for FlashFloppy's